Second Servile War: Athenion

 In 102 BC Athenion, who had succeeded as slave-king after Salvius' death (he had passed after the earlier battle) was able to take Gaius Servilius's camp by surprise; Servilius' army was routed and dispersed, undoing all of Lucullus' previous success.

-The revolt suppressed
+Revolt suppressed

 Finally, in 101 BC, the Roman consul Manius Aquillius was given the command against the insurgents in Sicily.
 The Senior Consul, Gaius Marius, donated several cohorts from his army in Gaul to Aquillius.
 With these and the troops he recruited, equipped and trained en route he succeeded in defeating Athenion's slave army upon arrival.
 He supposedly killed Athenion by his own hand.
 The revolt was quelled, and 1,000 slaves who surrendered were sent to fight against beasts in the arena back at Rome for the amusement of the populace.
 To spite the Romans, they refused to fight and killed each other quietly with their swords, until the last flung himself on his own blade.
 It was the second of a series of three slave revolts in the Roman Republic fueled by the same abuses in Sicily and Southern Italy.